-The OpenMx project is funded through the Interdisciplinary Program of the National Institutes of Health Roadmap initiative.
+The OpenMx project was originally funded through the Interdisciplinary Program of the National Institutes of Health Roadmap initiative.
+It is now funded through research grant DA-018673 from NIDA .
 We currently have 14 core team members and 25 core beta testers located in 5 countries and 23 academic institutions.
 The home base of the OpenMx project is in the Human Dynamics Lab in the Department of Psychology at the University of Virginia .
 The project is licensed under the Apache License, Version 2.0 .

 In the late 1980s, Steve Boker and Jack McArdle wrote some software for the analysis of path models called Rampath.
 In 1990, Michael Neale began writing the SEM package Mx